-Requests to enter the Pupil Personnel Services School Counseling Internship Credential program must originate in writing from the district superintendent or other appropriate officer stating that the candidate is in a position or being offered a position (for the duration of at least one year) which requires the authorization of a Pupil Personnel Services Credential.
-Potential candidates are to contact the Counselor Education Department for further information.
+Requests to enter the Pupil Personnel Services School Counseling Internship Credential program must originate in writing from the district superintendent or other appropriate officer stating that the individual is in a position or being offered a position (for the duration of at least one year) which requires the authorization of a Pupil Personnel Services Credential in School Counseling.
+Issuance of the Internship Credential requires passage of the CBEST, along with all department admission requirements for the Counselor Education Department.